HongJea-Park/robust_EM_for_gmm/README.md

 # For more detail, refer ./test/paper_example.py
 import numpy as np

-from robustGMM import RobustGMM from robustGMM import Generator_Multivariate_Normal
+from robustgmm import RobustGMM from robustgmm import Generator_Multivariate_Normal

 # Generate data from 2 multivariate normal distribution with fixed random seed